girishji/ngram-complete.vim/README.md

 Unigrams complete single words while bigrams suggest next word.
 Both uppercase and camelcase are respected.
 Bigram completion is turned off by default.

+There is also an option to complete words within the comment section of source code.

 This plugin is a helper for Vim completion plugin [Vimcomplete](https://github.com/girishji/vimcomplete).